MineFartS/Universal-Terminal/README.md

 To use the Universal Terminal, run `python run.py` in the same directory as the script.
 No repositories needed.

 I haven't made a help page, yet, but I left a lot of comments in the code, so it should be pretty easy to reverse engineer the commands.
-Just in case you are too lazy, here is a simplified list of the commands:
+Just in case you are too lazy, here is a simplified list of the commands, anyways:
 - cls - Clear
 - exit - Exit
 - help